l7mp/stunner/examples/direct-one2one-call/README.md

 The tutorial assumes a fresh STUNner installation; consult the [STUNner installation and configuration guide](/doc/INSTALL.md) for to set up STUNner.
 Create a namespace called `stunner` if there is none.
-You need a WebRTC-compatible browser to run this tutorial; basically any modern browser will do, we usually install Firefox as a WebRTC client.
+You need a WebRTC-compatible browser to run this tutorial.
+Basically any modern browser will do; we usually test our WebRTC applications with Firefox.

 ### Setup

 The tutorial has been adopted from the [Kurento](https://www.kurento.org/) [one-to-one video call tutorial](https://doc-kurento.readthedocs.io/en/latest/tutorials/node/tutorial-one2one.html), but we have dropped the media server so that clients will connect to each other directly via STUNner.
-We will deploy a slightly modified [Node.js](https://nodejs.org) application server in
-Kubernetes: this will serve the HTML page with the embedded video viewports for the clients, run the client-side JavaScript code, and connect through STUNner as a TURN server.
+We will deploy a [Node.js](https://nodejs.org) application server into Kubernetes: this will serve the main HTML page with the embedded video viewports and download the client-side JavaScript code to the browsers.

 ![STUNner standalone deployment architecture](../../doc/stunner_standalone_arch.svg)